Leaving Cert: No decision on exams following meeting

 The Higher Education Authority also attended the meeting to assist feeding back to consultations it is involved with across the third level sector.

-The group continued its discussions on the practicalities of holding the Leaving Certificate exams , given the constraints of social distancing and other measures that may be required, based on the available medical advice.
+A spokesman said the group continued its discussions on the practicalities of holding the Leaving Cert exams , given the constraints of social distancing and other measures that may be required, based on the available medical advice.

-In addition, the advisory group also received updates on the measures that have been put in place to support the wellbeing of students at this time.
+In addition, the advisory group received updates on the measures that have been put in place to support the wellbeing of students at this time.0

 Mr McHugh has said the Department of Education plan remains that the exams are due to go ahead on July 29th, subject to public health advice.